The Sacramento area

 Great sports town

-The Kings, Sacramento’s National Basketball Association franchise since 1985, recently moved to a spectacular downtown arena, the Golden 1 Center.
+A spectacular downtown arena, the Golden 1 Center, is home to the Kings — Sacramento’s National Basketball Association franchise.
 The Sacramento River Cats, the triple-A baseball affiliate of the San Francisco Giants, play their home games at Raley Field, just across the river from Old Sacramento.
-The Sacramento Republic FB plays to sellout soccer crowds at Bonney Field, and the Amgen Tour de California bicycle race traditionally features a Sacramento stage.
+The Sacramento Republic FB plays to sellout soccer crowds at Bonney Field and the Amgen Tour de California bicycle race traditionally features a Sacramento stage.

 With the American and Sacramento rivers, water recreation is one of the top outdoor activities.